Dr Jaclyn Rajsic, BA (McGill), MA (York), DPhil (Oxford)

 ‘The English Prose Brut Chronicle on a Roll: Cambridge, Corpus Christi College, MS 546 and its History’, in Books Have Their Histories, ed.
 Rajsic, Kooper, and Hoche (2016), pp. 105-24.

 ‘“Par ceste figure l’en poet savoer”: Two Genealogical Roll Chronicles’, in Vernacular Literary Theory from the French of Medieval England: Texts and Translations, c.1120–c.1450, ed.
 Jocelyn Wogan-Browne, Thelma Fenster, and Delbert Russell (Cambridge, 2016), pp. 184–203.

 ‘“Eles arryverent la ou or est apellé lez Rennes de Galeway”: the Albina myth in Sir Thomas Gray’s Scalacronica’, in The Albina Casebook, eds.
 Christopher Baswell and Margaret Lamont (Broadview Press, forthcoming).

 ‘Jean de Wavrin’s Recueil des croniques et anchiennes istories de la Grant Bretaigne’, in The Albina Casebook, eds.
 Baswell and Lamont (forthcoming).

 ‘Genealogy’, in The Encyclopaedia of Medieval British Literature, eds.
 Siân Echard and Robert Rouse (Wiley-Blackwell, forthcoming 2017).

-I have strong interests in genealogy, mythical history, Arthurian literature, and uses of French in late medieval England.
-I would welcome proposals for research projects in any of these areas.
-I am also becoming increasingly interested in the transmission of texts and manuscripts across the Channel, and would look forward to supporting doctoral research in this area as well.
+I have strong interests in legendary British history (Geoffrey of Monmouth’s Historia regum Britanniae and its successors), Arthurian literature, medieval romance, and the transmission of texts and manuscripts across the Channel.
+I am also deeply interested in post-medieval receptions of medieval texts and manuscripts.
+I would look forward to supporting doctoral research in this area as well.